 When processing payroll for yourself vs employees, choosing the right business structure is key to minimizing taxes.
-Determining how much and how often to pay helps with managing profitability and cash flow, which is why setting up a payroll system is important.
-Good payroll services make it easy and support employers with tax law compliance.
+Determining how much and how often to pay helps with managing profitability and cash flow, which is why setting up a self-employed payroll system is important.
+For an easier time, working with a good payroll service can make it simple while supporting you with tax law compliance.

 If you need an easy way to automate payroll and file payroll taxes, consider using Gusto.
-You can use it to pay yourself as often as you’d like: weekly, biweekly, monthly, and so forth.
-The software can be set up within a few days, and you can pay yourself through direct deposit.
-Sign up for a free 30-day trial today.
+While payroll software isn’t necessary if you only pay yourself, as your team grows, you can pay your employees as often as you’d like (weekly, biweekly, or monthly).
+The software can be set up in a few days, and you can pay yourself through direct deposit.

 Self-employed Payroll Providers